imperva/terraform-provider-incapsula/website/docs/r/policy_asset_association.html.markdown

 * `policy_id` - (Required) The Policy ID for the asset association.
 * `asset_id` - (Required) The Asset ID for the asset association.
 Only type of asset supported at the moment is site.
 * `asset_type` - (Required) The Policy type for the asset association.
 Only value at the moment is `WEBSITE`.
 * `account_id` - (Optional) The Asset's Account ID.
-Set this field in case the asset's account is different from the account used in he credentials. e.g setting a sub account asset from the parent account
+Set this field in case the asset's account is different from the account used in the credentials. e.g setting a sub account asset association set from the parent account

 ## Attributes Reference